casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

 -   `chain-name` - The chain-name to the network where you wish to send the deploy.
 For Mainnet, use *casper*.
 For Testnet, use *casper-test*.
 -   `payment-amount` - The payment for the deploy in motes.
 -   `session-path` - The path to the contract Wasm, which should point to wherever you compiled the contract (.wasm file) on your computer.

-## Comparing Session Code and Contract Code
-The following points try to explain the difference between session code and contract code.
-- When `put_key` is used to store a URef, it depends where the key is stored based on if the session code or the contract code is making the call.
-When the session code is executed the key is added to the named keys of the account that called the session code.
-Whereas, when contract code is executed the key is added to the named keys of the smart contract.
-- Contract code is Wasm that is stored on the network.
-Whereas, session code is simple code you can use to interact with the smart contract.
-- A smart contract is stateful and session code is stateless.